-The Marine Parade spaghetti maze: Wheel-spinning vandals target 500 metres of grass
+Wheel-spinning vandals target Napier's Marine Parade

 Napier City Council team leader parks, reserves, sportsgrounds Debra Stewart said: "We do get this type of activity in this area from time to time and it is always disappointing to see.
 Fortunately the grass cover in the area does seem to recover quickly."

-She said such activity should be reported to the Police to enable them to "undertake the necessary follow up."
+She said such activity should be reported to the police to enable them to "undertake the necessary follow up".

-There is little in place to block vehicle access to the reserve, Stewart saying that people who want to drive on to the grass will find ways.
+There is little in place to block vehicle access to the reserve, and Stewart says that people who want to drive on to the grass will find ways.

 "Council have a mix of barriers and planting along this stretch but there are still areas where determined and not so determined vehicles can get through," she said.